 This course links biology and physical education to provide students with the opportunity to learn about human anatomy and physiology.
 The concepts and principles are then applied in a student-designed total "wellness" program.
 A wellness program includes fitness training, nutrition, and stress management.
 The class meets every day for one block.
-Activities include the use of the YMCA as a fitness center, cholesterol screening, student-designed fitness programs, an exhibition of mastery, and dissection labs involving preserved specimens.
-Active participation is required for all activities.
+Activities include the use of the YMCA as a fitness center, student-designed fitness programs, an exhibition of mastery, and interactive hands-on lab activities Active participation is required for all activities.
 Prerequisite: (3040) Practical Biology, C or better or (3020) Academic Biology, C or better or (3010) Honors Biology, C or better.